KaveenSandagiripathira/List_inArraySlots/README.md

 ## List_inArraySlots Class
 #### Fields:
 ```
-// integer number of elements in list
+// integer number of elements in list which is non-constant
 private int numElements;
+// An array for whose slots we use to represent our list.
+This array is referenced by the field masterArray
+private int[] masterArray;
+//An array for whose slots we used to temporarily store data while creating a new array.
+This array is referenced by tempArray
+private int[] tempArray;
 ```

 #### Constructor(s):
 ```
-// Constructor takes in parameter of the number of slots when an instance is created in UserOfList
+// Constructor that makes masterArray reference an array of an element size chosen by us.
-public List_inArraySlots (int slots)
+public List_inArraySlots ()
 ```

 #### Methods: